-1 Course Code GEDS 3006 2 Course Title Social welfare and Cor mmunity Development 3 Number of Credits 05 4 Year Third Year 5 Rationale (Introductory Notes) In accordance with the central policy of higher education, en nhancement of relevance and quality of degree programs to the extent that they are capable of developing the employability of graduates, this course unit of Soci ial Welfare and Comm unity Development has been designed.
-6 Pre-requisites None 7 Course Objectives (Instructional) , Learning Objective To make students aware of the con- acepts and theories of so cial welfare and development To make students aware of social v - - programs in Sri Lanka wenare and community de velopment poneies and rad for active involveme ent in aggical wealform and • To develop skills and attitudes requi red for active involveme ant in social wenare and community development practices.
-8 Expected Main Teaching Outcomes (By Students) By the completion of this module st tudents would have a sur fficient understanding of social welfare and community deve lopment theories and co ncepts required for working in those fields.
-By the completion of the course unit it students would have a proper awareness of social welfare and community developme nt in programs in Sri La nka By completing the course students would possess the basic skills of social welfare are community development intervention on.
+1 Course Code urse Code GEDS 3006 2 Course Title Social welfare and Cor mmunity Development 3 Number of Credits 05 4 Year Third Year 5 Rationale (Introductory Notes) In accordance with the central policy of higher education, en nhancement of relevance and quality of degree programs to the exten t that they are capable of developing the employability of graduates, this course unit of Soci ial Welfare and Comm unity Development has been designed.
+6 Pre-requisites None 7 Course Objectives (Instructional) Learning Objective To make students aware of the con acepts and theories of so cial welfare and development To make students aware of social v welfare and community development policies and programs in Sri Lanka werrare and community ac veropinent poneres and • To develop skills and attitudes requi red for active involveme ent in social welfare and community development practices. red for delive involvenic in in social wentere and community development practices.
+8 Expected Main Teaching Outcomes (By Students) • By the completion of this module st tudents would have a su fficient understanding of social welfare and community deve lopment theories and co ncepts required for working in those fields.
+By the completion of the course unit it students would have a proper awareness of social welfare and community development in programs in Sri Lanka By completing the course students would possess the basic skills of social we community development intervention on.

 Main Themes Topic Hours

 .
-Introduction to social welfare and Concepts of social welfare and 2
+Introduction to social welfare an d Concepts of social welfare and 2

 community development community development

 2. Social welfare history Social welfare history of Sri 2

 Lanka

 3. Social problems in Sri Lanka Social problems, disability, crime 3

 and deviance, ageing, problems

 related to social institutions

 4. Social welfare policies and Social welfare policies and 4

 programs in Sri Lanka programs pertaining to education,

 health and care of people

 suffering from various problems

 5. Social welfare institutions and State sector institutions, private 2

 organizations sector and non-governmental

 organizations

 6. Social welfare and social work Remedial, preventive, 4

 approaches developmental and supportive

 approaches

 7. Community Sociological concepts and 3

-theories of community
+v theories of community

-8. Community development theories - 3
+8. Community development theorie 3

-- development,
+J. Commission of the commissio development,

 Social system theory in

 community development,

 Empowerment theory

 Communication theory

 9. Community development Community capacity building, 4

 activities Social capital formation,

 economic development,

 community participation,

 community organization,

 Community awareness programs

 10. Community development at Community development 3

 various spaces requirements in Rural, Estate and

-Urban Areas
+- Urban Areas

-11. Issues of community development t Issues of community 3
+11. Issues of community developmen 3

 and social welfare development projects and their

 impacts

 Issues of social welfare programs

 1